-- Self-Directed Search is a career assessment and exploration tool that matches an individual's aspirations, activities, and talents to the career choices and educational opportunities that fit the customer best. - Testing Adults for Basic Education (TABE) is a comprehensive and reliable academic assessment product in adult basic education in three core subject areas: Reading, Mathematics, and Language. - Barriers to Employment Success Inventory (BESI) gives individuals a quick and easy way to identify the hurdles and obstacles that stand in the way of job success. - True Colors system is a model of personality identification that recognizes a person's true character, and translates complex temperament theory into practical information and actionable programs. - f.
-A description of how entities within the one-stop delivery system, including your centers, one-stop operators and the one-stop partners, will comply with section 188, if applicable, and applicable provisions of the Americans with Disabilities Act of 1990 (42 U.S.C.
+f) A description of how entities within the one-stop delivery system, including your centers, one-stop operators and the one-stop partners, will comply with section 188, if applicable, and applicable provisions of the Americans with Disabilities Act of 1990 (42 U.S.C.
 12101 et seq.) regarding the physical and programmatic accessibility of facilities, programs and services, technology, and materials for individuals with disabilities, including providing staff training and support for addressing the needs of individuals with disabilities.

-Arapahoe/Douglas Works is dedicated to the principals of equal employment opportunity in any term, condition or privilege of employment.
-Arapahoe/Douglas Works is in compliance with Section 188 of WIOA, which prohibits discrimination against all individuals in the United States on the basis of race, color, religion, sex (including pregnancy, childbirth, and related medical conditions, transgender status, and gender identity), national origin (including limited English proficiency), age, disability, or political affiliation or belief, or against beneficiaries on the basis of either citizenship status or participation in any WIOA Title I-financially assisted program or activity.
+Arapahoe/Douglas Works! is dedicated to the principals of equal employment opportunity in any term, condition or privilege of employment.
+Arapahoe/Douglas Works! is in compliance with Section 188 of WIOA, which prohibits discrimination against all individuals in the United States on the basis of race, color, religion, sex (including pregnancy, childbirth, and related medical conditions, transgender status, and gender identity), national origin (including limited English proficiency), age, disability, or political affiliation or belief, or against beneficiaries on the basis of either citizenship status or participation in any WIOA Title I-financially assisted program or activity.
 This language is also listed on all major outreach material, including the Arapahoe/Douglas Works! website www.adworks.org.

-Additionally, Arapahoe/Douglas Works coordinates services with the Division of Vocational Rehabilitation, Continuum of Colorado, and the Colorado Institute for the Blind through all workforce programs, which supports the needs of and empowers individuals with disabilities.
+Additionally, Arapahoe/Douglas Works! has implemented the Disability Program Navigator role.
+This Disability Program Navigator coordinates services with the Division of Vocational Rehabilitation, Continuum of Colorado, and the Colorado Institute for the Blind through all workforce programs, which supports the needs of and empowers individuals with disabilities.
+The Disability Program Navigator is responsible for facilitating training and providing support to staff when working with individuals with disabilities.

-g.
-A description of how the local board will ensure the continuous improvement of eligible providers of services through the system and ensure that such providers meet the employment needs of local employers, and workers and jobseekers;
+g) A description of how the local board will ensure the continuous improvement of eligible providers of services through the system and ensure that such providers meet the employment needs of local employers, and workers and jobseekers;